 SEM image (left) of HVAC filter with particulates and corresponding EDS spectrum

 The Phenom SEM was designed to bring high quality SEM imaging into environments where a traditional SEM was not manageable or practical.
 The Phenom SEM:

 The Phenom scanning electron microscope does not require a dedicated operator nor additional infrastructure.
 The innovative column design allows imaging of fibers without sputter coating.

-Measure dimensions of filtration fibers by SEM
+Automatically Measure the Dimensions of Filtration Fibers by SEM

 The Phenom desktop SEM uses FiberMetric, a proprietary fiber measurement software package, which measures fiber diameter, orientation and pore sizes.
 Using the integrated motorized XY stage, data acquisition and analysis can easily be automated.
 This combination of software and hardware allows for hundreds of images to be acquired automatically, resulting in tens of thousands of individual fiber measurements, providing statistically significant data.
 More information on the FiberMetric software can be found here.